userzoom/UserZoomSDK-docs/ios/sdk-ios-setup.md

 # Initial Setup

->***Note: This document provides the necessary steps to integrate the UserZoom SDK into an iOS project, presuming Xcode is being used for the iOS development.
-The UserZoom SDK requires iOS 11.0 or higher.***
+>*Note: This document provides the necessary steps to integrate the UserZoom SDK into an iOS project, presuming Xcode is being used for the iOS development.*

+>**Note: This SDK requires iOS 13.0 or greater.**

 ## Adding the SDK via CocoaPods